 Daniel’s own position was achieved, not by worldly ambition but by divine intervention on behalf of someone whose aim was simply to obey God rather than human beings.
 He didn’t seek or crave human affirmation like the magicians of Nebuchadnezzar’s court, but knew his Father and sought his pleasure.

 Daniel, Shadrach, Meshach and Abednego remained committed to God and were ready to die for their beliefs (Daniel 3).
 They were willing to stake everything on the fact that there really is a God and he is great.

-If we don’t want to be ‘ineffective and unproductive’ in our faith, we need to keep adding more: more knowledge, self-control, perseverance, godliness, kindness and love.
+In 2 Peter 1:5-8, it talks about if we don’t want to be ‘ineffective and unproductive’ in our faith, we need to keep adding more knowledge, more self-control, perseverance, godliness, kindness and love.
 We should never be satisfied by where we are, but always seeking an ‘increasing measure’.

 Verse of the Day